jcpowermac/jcpowermac.github.io/_posts/2015-03-25-esxi-under-kvm.md

 sudo wget "https://gist.githubusercontent.com/jcpowermac/36bfa62cd60781264b3f/raw/f26aa286d5ab85f17555141e04ab549e10727475/qemu-kvm"
 {% endhighlight %}

+This will leave our original QEMU install untouched, which is probably a good thing.
+Next up we need to define a virtual machine.

+### Create the ESXi virtual machine

+There is an issue with ESXi 5.5 and the e1000 network adapter, so we have no real choice except to use vmxnet3.
-Below is an example domain specifically for 5.5 because of the inclusion of vmxnet3 adapter, the e1000 will not work.
+Below is an example domain specifically for 5.5 because of the inclusion of vmxnet3 adapter.
 ESXi 6.0 can and [should](https://communities.vmware.com/message/2446952#2446952) be using e1000.

 {% highlight xml %}
 <domain type='kvm' id='12'>
-  <name>esxi2</name>
+  <name>esxi</name>
   <memory unit='KiB'>4194304</memory>
   <currentMemory unit='KiB'>4194304</currentMemory>
   <vcpu placement='static'>2</vcpu>